LorenFrankLab/spyglass/docs/src/misc/export.md

     `spyglass_version` to match the new database.

 Or, optionally, you can use the `RestrGraph` class to cascade hand-picked tables and restrictions without the background logging of `SpyglassMixin`.
+The assembled list of restricted free tables, `RestrGraph.all_ft`, can be passed to `Export.write_export` to generate a shell script for exporting the data.